NAME

 DESCRIPTION

-It is specifically engineered to support Foreign Function Interface (FFI) development.
-It abstracts away the complexity of invoking various compilers, normalizing object file extensions, handling platform-specific linker flags (such as MinGW vs MSVC on Windows), and ensuring that language runtimes (like the Go GC or .NET Runtime) are correctly initialized.
+While originally developed to compile test fixtures for the Affix suite, it has evolved into a robust tool for creating polyglot extensions.
+It abstracts away the complexity of invoking various compilers, normalizing object file extensions, handling platform-specific linker flags (such as MinGW vs. MSVC on Windows), and ensuring that language runtimes (like the Go GC or .NET Runtime) are correctly initialized.

 Build Strategies

-The compiler automatically selects the best build strategy based on the input sources:
+The builder automatically selects the optimal strategy based on the input sources:

 -